samfish204/CSE465-Lab4/README.md

 # Lab 4:  Beginning Prolog
 This lab covers basic prolog rules, facts, and numbers.
+> **NOTE:** You can interact with prolog programs using https://swish.swi-prolog.org/
+> This can be a good way to test things out before pasting them into your solution.

 # Before Asking for Help
 1. Make sure you watched the weak's lecture